andreassenmarvin/Plethora-reads/README.md

 # PLETHORA READS
-#### Plethora Reads is an app that sells novels of any genre at a considerable price.
+#### Plethora Reads is an app developed by retrofit library that allows users to view novels of any genre using Google books Api.

 ## Demo
 ![App image](app/src/Assets/README/s1.png)